On (4,2)-Choosable Graphs: Paths and Damage

-In order to carry out this strategy, we need to know how $S_L(P_n)$ changes when colours are removed from the endpoints of $P$.
-For our purposes, it suffices to consider the case where $P$ has an odd number of vertices.
-Before stating the results, we set up some more notation. \begin{definition} If $L$ is a list assignment on $P_n$ and $p,q$ are sets of colours, we define $\Ltaketwo{p}{q}$ to be the list assignment obtained from $L$ by deleting all colours in $p$ from $L(v_1)$, all colours in $q$ from $L(v_n)$, and leaving all other lists unchanged. \end{definition} \begin{definition} Let $L$ be a list assignment on a path $P$.
-Define For $c \in L(v_1) - A$, let $f(c) = \min\{i \st c \notin L_i\}$.
-We define $\hat{X}_1$ by
+In order to carry out this strategy, we need to know how $S_L(P)$ changes when colours are removed from the endpoints of $P$.
+We will be particularly interested in the case where $P$ has an odd number of vertices.
+Before stating the results, we set up some more notation. \begin{definition} If $L$ is a list assignment on an $n$-vertex path $P$ and $S,T$ are sets of colours, we define $\Ltaketwo{S}{T}$ to be the list assignment obtained from $L$ by deleting all colours in $S$ from $L(v_1)$, all colours in $T$ from $L(v_n)$, and leaving all other lists unchanged. \end{definition} \begin{definition} Let $L$ be a list assignment on an $n$-vertex path $P$, where $n$ is odd.
+Define Let